 The levels of expression can be precisely tailored for each gene of interest.
 The plasmid can be used to generate lentiviruses for experiments in mammalian cells, including human cells.

 Using the H6Pneo vector with GFP, researchers were able to obtain different levels of expression of GFP.
 Five lentiviral plasmids, each harbouring GFP and incorporating different sizes of the SFFV promoter, were used to generate lentivirus and transduce HeLa cells at a low multiplicity of infection.
 Cells were selected with geneticin and analysed by flow cytometry.

 - Tailor level of gene expression according to your needs

 - Proven to work in HeLa cells and with endogenous in murine embryonic fibroblast

-For more details, please get in touch by phone, or using the the form below.
+For more details, please download this PDF about the H6Pneo licensing opportunity or get in touch by phone or via the the form below.